General Fono

 The General Fono (Fono Fakamua) is the parliament of Tokelau.
 It has 20 members (15 before 2008), representing the 3 atolls.
-Elections are held every three years.
+Elections are held every three years and meets several times a year.
+The location for these legislative sessions shifts among the atolls.

 Tokelau is a de facto non-partisan democracy since both village and Fono elections are made without political parties.